Dans-labs/dariah/docs/Dux.md

 [filters]({{site.appBase}}/dux/filters.js)
 =============================================================================================
-Displays the list of items in the right column, but only those that have passed all the filters, which are displayed in the left column.
+Supports the display of filtered lists, where there is a bunch of filters and a list with items filtered by those.

 ![diag](design/design.002.jpeg)

-This is a complex system of components, where data is fetched from the server, and user events are registered at the ilter widgets.
+Lists and filters form a complex system of components, involving

+* fetching list data from the the server,
+* fetching filter specifications
+* fetching the metadata that is used by the filtering
+* handling the user interactions with the filters
-On top of that, there is a visualization in the form of a map of European countries with markers having a radius indicative of the number of filtered items by that country.
+* supporting special effects such as a map of European countries with markers having a radius indicative of the number of filtered items by that country.

+This duct not only needs data from the `filters` slice, but also from the `tables` slice!

 Actions
 ---------------------------------------------------------------------------